NodeSchoolSF/interview-prep/01_interview_prep.md

 - Learn strategies for solving difficult algorithmic problems
 - Practice whiteboarding and thinking out loud
 - Do your research on companies
-- Prep for behavioral questions and prep questions to ask interviewers
+- Prep for behavioral questions & questions to ask interviewers
 - Have a good side project

 Here are more details on each item: